-3. For the crumble topping: in a large bowl, combine the flour, oatmeal, brown sugar, granulated sugar, salt, and cinnamon.
+- For the crumble topping: in a large bowl, combine the flour, oatmeal, brown sugar, granulated sugar, salt, and cinnamon.
 Stir together with a whisk.
-Mix in the butter with your fingers until the mixture comes together and you have big crumbles.
+Mix in the cold butter with your fingers until the mixture comes together and you have a crumbly topping.

 - Place the apple mixture in a greased 12-inch cast iron skillet or greased 9×13-inch baking pan.
 Sprinkle the crumble mixture evenly over the apples.

 - Bake for 40 to 45 minutes, or until the crumbly is browned and bubbling.
 Serve warm or at room temperature.
 I recommend serving with vanilla ice cream.